Highly Effective Facial Rejuvenation

 • Aids in control of acne

-• Can be mixed with bleaching agent to correct pigment problems
+• Can be mixed with hydroquinone to correct pigment problems

 • Can be used as TCA pre-treatment